4 min read

 Smaller cities and counties will soon be able to more easily get free network information security monitoring.

 The Public Infrastructure Security Cyber Education System, aka PISCES, is reaching out and looking for new Washington State local governments to get free network monitoring.
 PISCES is also publishing a two-page brochure showcasing the non-profit’s work over the past decade – see the full brochure below.

-Led by CISO Mike Hamilton and a coalition of public and private stakeholders, PISCES aligns with CI Security's mission to protect and defend critical services through local infrastructure protection, workforce development, and cybersecurity research.
+Led by CISO Mike Hamilton and a coalition of public and private stakeholders, PISCES aligns with Critical Insight's mission to protect and defend critical services through local infrastructure protection, workforce development, and cybersecurity research.

-Students working on protecting cities and counties use CI Security’s technology to look at cyber-alerts.
-CI Security’s staff, including founder Mike Hamilton, lend their time to PISCES to train students.
-The best of those students then come to work at CI Security when they graduate.
+Students working on protecting cities and counties use Critical Insight’s technology to look at cyber alerts.
+Critical Insight’s staff, including founder Mike Hamilton, lend their time to PISCES to train students.
+The best of those students then come to work at Critical Insight when they graduate.

 Read on for a deep dive into the PISCES program, how it works, and why it matters for local governments, local communities, and the future of cybersecurity.

 Leaders who are interested in learning more about the PISCES program can reach out to Mike Hamilton on LinkedIn.
 If you represent a WA State-based jurisdiction or academic institution interested in participating in PISCES, you can contact PISCES NW on their website.